wojciech-dron/insys-interview-task/README.md

 Application Movie Library was created to manage the movies available on the new streaming service called **InsysGo**.
 Main developer Stefan before his vacation implemented only a database connection and filled it with example data.
 Your task will be to finish the work started by Stefan within 7 days, after which Stefan will come back to evaluate your work.
 Below you will find the requirements and a list of tasks left to you, some of them are marked **\***, these are bonus tasks that you do not have to implement, but their implementation will speed up the launch of **InsysGo**.

+## How to run

+To start the application you will need:
+- IDE (i.e. Visual Studio, Visual Studio Code)
+- Installed .NET core 3.1

+Set **MovieLibrary.Api** as a startup project and after run SQLite database will be connected automatically you don't need to install anything.

 ## Database description

 Application uses the SQLite database with entity framework core using eager loading approach.
 Database file is located in the **MovieLibrary.db** in **MovieLibrary.Api** project.
 You can use DB Browser for SQLite to browse the database.
 Below you can find a description of all the entities.